microsoft/presidio/docs/overview.md

-# Presidio - Personally Identifiable Information (PII) Anonymization API
+# Presidio - Data Protection API

+**Context aware, pluggable and customizable data protection and PII anonymization service for text and images**

 ## Description